 The following is a list of the nine property classifications under GDS and examples of the types of property included in each class.
-These property classes are also listed under column (a) in section B, Part III, of Form 4562.
+These property classes also are listed under column (a) in section B, Part III, of Form 4562.
 For detailed information on property classes, see Appendix B, Table of Class Lives and Recovery Periods, in this publication.

 - a.
 Tractor units for over-the-road use. - b.
 Any race horse over 2 years old when placed in service.

-(All race horses placed in service after December 31, 2008, and before January 1, 2017 are deemed to be 3-year property, regardless of age.) - c.
+- c.
 Any other horse (other than a race horse) over 12 years old when placed in service. - d.
 Qualified rent-to-own property (defined later).

 - a.
-Automobiles, taxis, buses, and trucks. - b. .Computers and peripheral equipment. - c.
-Office machinery (such as typewriters, calculators, and copiers). - d. .Any property used in research and experimentation. - e. .Breeding cattle and dairy cattle. - f.
-Appliances, carpets, furniture, etc., used in a residential rental real estate activity. - g. .Certain geothermal, solar, and wind energy property. - 3.
-7-year property.
+Automobiles, taxis, buses, and trucks. - b.
+Any qualified technological equipment. - c.
+Office machinery (such as typewriters, calculators, and copiers). - d.
+Any property used in research and experimenta- - e.
+Breeding cattle and dairy cattle. - f.
+Appliances, carpets, furniture, etc., used in a residential rental real estate activity. - g.
+Certain geothermal, solar, and wind energy prop- - h.
+Any machinery equipment (other than any grain bin, cotton ginning asset, fence, or other land improvement) used in a farming business and placed in service after 2017, in tax years ending after 2017.
+The original use of the property must begin with you after 2017.

 - a.
 Office furniture and fixtures (such as desks, files, and safes). - b.
-Agricultural machinery and equipment. - c.
+Used agricultural machinery and equipment placed in service after 2017, grain bins, cotton ginning assets, or fences used in a farming business (but no other land improvements). - c.
 Railroad track. - d.
 Any property that does not have a class life and has not been designated by law as being in any other class. - e.
-Certain motorsports entertainment complex property (defined later) placed in service before January 1, 2017. - f.
 Any natural gas gathering line placed in service after April 11, 2005.
 See Natural gas gathering line and electric transmission property, later.

 - a.
 Vessels, barges, tugs, and similar water transportation equipment. - b.
-Any single purpose agricultural or horticultural structure. - c.
+Any single-purpose agricultural or horticultural structure. - c.
 Any tree or vine bearing fruits or nuts. - d.
 Qualified small electric meter and qualified smart electric grid system (defined later) placed in service on or after October 3, 2008.

-- a. .Certain improvements made directly to land or added to it (such as shrubbery, fences, roads, sidewalks, and bridges). - b.
-Any retail motor fuels outlet (defined later), such as a convenience store. - c.
-Any municipal wastewater treatment plant. - d.
-Any qualified leasehold improvement property (defined later). - e.
-Any qualified restaurant property (defined later). - f.
-Initial clearing and grading land improvements for gas utility property. - g.
-Electric transmission property (that is section 1245 property) used in the transmission at 69 or more kilovolts of electricity placed in service after April 11, 2005.
-See Natural gas gathering line and electric transmission property, later. - h.
-Any natural gas distribution line placed in service after April 11, 2005, and before January 1, 2011. - i.
-Any qualified retail improvement property. - j.
+- a.
+Certain improvements made directly to land or added to it (such as shrubbery, fences, roads, sidewalks, and bridges). - b.
+Any retail motor fuels outlet (defined later), such as a convenience store.

+- c.
+Any municipal wastewater treatment plant. - Initial clearing and grading land improvements for gas utility property. - Electric transmission property (that is section 1245 property) used in the transmission at 69 or more kilovolts of electricity placed in service after April 11, 2005.
+See Natural gas gathering line and electric transmission property, later. - f.
+Any natural gas distribution line placed in service after April 11, 2005, and before January 1, 2011. - g.
 Any telephone distribution plant and comparable equipment used for 2-way exchange of voice and data communications.